Flag football: History

 The best available records to date point to the early 1940s during World War II as the sport's starting point.
 The game began as a recreational sport created for American military personnel to help them stay fit but was designed in a way that would help prevent them from becoming injured during wartime.
 At the time it was called "Touch and Tail football", which then became "flag football" after the war ended.

 The first known recorded history of flag football can be traced to Fort Meade, Maryland, USA, which is now generally accepted as the sport's birthplace.
 The first national flag football organization, the National Touch Football League (NTFL), was formed in the 1960s in St. Louis, Missouri.
 Since 1971, the league has had a national championship game.
 Arizona teachers Porter Wilson and Norman Adams invented flag-a-tag belts and flags which are the template for the flags used in the game today.

+The first intercollegiate Flag Football National Tournament took place in 1979 at the University of New Orleans.
+The winning team was the Humps, from the University of Central Florida.
+Today, flag football takes place on college campuses around the country, governed by the NIRSA Flag Football Rules Book and takes the form of Intramural Sports and Club Competition.

+The International Federation of Flag Football (IFFF) was established in 2000 by Jim Zimolka, then-publisher of FlagMag magazine and, according to The New York Times, "one of the best [flag football] players in the country".
+The IFFF organized the annual World Cup of Flag Football and its regional qualifying tournaments, offering multiple categories for men, women, and youth, as well as nine-man, eight-man, seven-man, and four-man versions of the game.
+The United States mainly won the men's competitions while Mexico dominated on the women's side.

+Two years after the inaugural 2000 IFFF World Cup of Flag Football held in Cancún, the International Federation of American Football (IFAF) organized the inaugural IFAF Flag Football World Championships in 2002.

+Following increased concerns of concussions and CTE in American football in the 2000s and 2010s alongside a decline in youth American Football participation during the same period the NFL has spent considerable resources in promoting flag football as an alternative to tackle football for men and women.
+Efforts by the league related to this include the creation of the NFL Flag which sponsors youth flag football leagues in the U.S. and flag football games being played at the Pro Bowl Games.
+The NFL has also announced and approved a future professional flag football league for men and women, sponsored the sport's inclusion in the 2022 World Games, was involved in its push to be included in the 2028 Summer Olympics, and in a partnership with the NAIA helped add flag football as a varsity sport for female student-athletes.